 You will then have to associate them manually by selecting the 2 transactions.

-If a label is missing on a withdrawal, we record these transactions as taxable transactions by default.
-By labeling them, you will be able to justify the nature of these operations and qualify whether they are taxable or not thanks to these different labels:
+By labelling them, you will be able to justify the nature of these operations and qualify whether they are taxable or not thanks to these different labels:

 Step 4: My tax report